ansible/ansible/docsite/rst/playbooks_filters.rst

 .. versionadded:: 2.3

-Use the ``type`` filter to display the underlying python type of a variable.
+Use the ``type`` filter to display the underlying Python type of a variable.
-Useful in debugging in some situations where you may need to know the exact type of a variable::
+This can be useful in debugging in situations where you may need to know the exact type of a variable::

     {{ myvar | type }}